 Mindfulness-Based Stress Reduction (MBSR) courses are designed for you to learn new ways of handling negative thoughts and difficult emotions.
-This helps prevent and alleviate low mood, depression, anxiety and stress and can lead to a much a richer experience of life.
+This helps prevent and alleviate low mood, depression, anxiety, and stress and can lead to a much richer experience of life.

 Mindfulness can enable you to see things differently.
 It can increase your sense of personal confidence, of having more options and more strength to face the different challenges in your life.

 The courses are taught in two-hour sessions at weekly intervals lasting eight weeks – plus an optional all-day session usually on a Saturday.

 They provide a high level of practical and theoretical guidance and support in the practices of mindfulness and mindfulness meditation.
 Home practice is an important part of the course, and each participant is required to undertake to do 40 to 60 minutes of this, six days per week, between each class.